 Jaclyn White Hughto, PhD, MPH is a social epidemiologist with expertise in epidemiology, behavioral science, and mixed-methods (qualitative and quantitative) research.
 Her research examines the individual, interpersonal, and structural drivers of health inequities, with a focus on the impact of stigma on the health of sexual and gender minority populations, people who use drugs, and those living with HIV.
 Her research also includes the development and testing of bio-behavioral interventions to prevent and treat substance use disorder, HIV, and poor mental health in diverse populations domestically and internationally.

-Dr. Hughto has authored nearly 80 publications and her research has been cited in testimony before state and federal courts to advance the health of transgender and other underserved populations.
+As of July 2022, Dr. Hughto has authored more than 100 publications, and her research has been cited in testimony before state and federal courts to advance the health of marginalized populations.

 Current Appointments and Positions

 Assistant Professor, Behavioral and Social Sciences; Epidemiology, Brown University School of Public Health, 2019-

 Adjunct Investigator, The Fenway Institute, Fenway Health, 2018-

 Investigator, Epidemiology, Brown University School of Public Health, 2018-2019